First, let's look at when cold brew might be a better fit:

 - If you have acid reflux or other problems caused by acid, cold brew is for you.
 Acidity is normal in coffee and primarily from the heating of the coffee during the brewing process.
 So, cold brew uses cold or room temperature water so the acid issue is greatly reduced.

 - Sometimes, it's hot outside.
 No, really, sometimes it is.
 Maybe you don't feel like sipping on 190-degree coffee while out fishing or at the beach under the summer sun.
 However, with cold brew coffee, you can take an iced mixture of your favorite caffeinated magic and it becomes a refreshing, and cooling, treat.

 - Cold brew coffee contains more caffeine than hot coffee.
 This is due to the long steeping process.
-So, when you need the caffeinated punch in the face, don't buy overpriced, roasted cat piss in a bag, high caffeine coffee.
-Just cold brew and enjoy.
+So, when you need the caffeinated punch in the face, just cold brew and enjoy.

 - Just like it's hot cousin, cold brew coffee allows drinkers to look forward to a longer life, sharper brain function, some great anti-aging effects, and a boost to their weight loss attempts.